dbro/csvquote/README.md

 Without this program, embedded special characters would be incorrectly interpretated as separators when they are inside quoted data fields.

-This program temporarily replaces the special characters inside quoted data fields with harmless nonprinting characters that can be processed as data by regular text tools.
+By using csvquote, you temporarily replace the special characters inside quoted fields with harmless nonprinting characters that can be processed as data by regular text tools.
 At the end of processing the text, these nonprinting characters are restored to their previous values.

+*caveat:* if you need to search for special characters (commas and newlines) within fields, csvquote will NOT work for you.
+Instead, you could try using special csv-aware software such as csvfix.

-In short, csvquote wraps the pipeline of UNIX commands to let them work on clean data that is consistently separated by commas and newlines.
+In short, csvquote wraps the pipeline of UNIX commands to let them work on clean data that is consistently separated, with no ambiguous special characters present inside the data fields.

 By default, the program expects to use these as special characters: